 Image credit: Trade Coffee.

-Rather than linking to your website’s homepage, exclusive landing pages allow customers to instantly shop right from the Instagram link.
+Rather than linking to your website’s homepage, exclusive landing pages allow customers to shop instantly right from the Instagram link.
+Alternatively, offer them a digital business card integrated with a QR code so that they can just scan and purchase from the website.
 This tactic also enables marketers to directly track the success of an Instagram shopping campaign.

 Keep in mind, since Instagram is a mobile platform, your landing pages must also be mobile-friendly and adapt to your customers’ phones or tablets.